Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 repository will have access to your sensitive information.
 To deal with this, developers create property files and environment files with that data, which are excluded from git in the .gitignore file.
 Since we'll now be connecting to the database, it's about time we start storing some of our data in there.
-We'll be including a db.properties.example file (which isn't excluded from git in the .gitignore) which will have dummy variables that you'll have to fill in when you copy it.
+We'll be including a db.properties.example file (not excluded from git in the .gitignore), which will have dummy variables that you'll have to fill in when you copy it.

 >Note: If you think of any other properties, feel free to add them here if they're related